 The Bluetooth sound fails to produce the “Hi-Res” signal, and one may have no control over interference.
-So, ones referred to as “Hi-Res” Bluetooth headsets are not even Bluetooth per se.
+So, ones referred to as “Hi-Res” Bluetooth sound headsets are not even Bluetooth per se.

 Since you must use an adapter, this discourages the user who wants to listen to music while charging too.
 But this depends on personal preference.

-It is not only the price and the model that makes a pair of headphones bad or good.
+It is not only the price and the model that makes a pair of drum headphones bad or good.
 The earpiece that makes the sound should also be included in this conversation.

 Can you play games with headphones?

 Now, just because you are seeking electronic drum headphones, it doesn’t mean you cannot use them for other things.
 It is vital to consider if you can play sport with headphones.

 In this case, I would suggest you pick Bluetooth enabled headphones.
 You can use them for different tasks without having to disconnect from time to time.

 Also, perhaps you should pick drum headphones that enable you to make a call.
 This means you can do much more with your headphones in isolation.

 I never doubt Sony products.
 And he MDR7506 has been on the more market for some time now.
 They are among the most durable headsets.
 The earpads, however, are not as durable, though they are cheesy and easily replaceable.